Trauma Survivors Network - provided by ATS

 Upcoming Programs & Events

-Race to Rebuild is a virtual 5K/1 mile run/walk/cycle/roll event that anyone can join in support of trauma survivors and the incredible challenges they face every day.
+Race to Rebuild is a virtual walk/run/cycle/roll distance of your choice event that anyone can join in support of trauma survivors and the incredible challenges they face every day.
 Race to Rebuild is a virtual race that anyone anywhere can join in support of friends, family and others who challenge themselves daily to adapt to their "new normal".
-You can choose any day in May to complete your 5k or 1 mile run/walk/cycle/roll.
-Registration is $40 per person and includes: Race to Rebuild t-shirt Custom Race Day Bib Other fun TSN Swag Trauma Survivors: Please use promo code: SURVIVOR2023 for 50% off registration.
-This event benefits the programs and services provided by the American Trauma Society and Trauma Survivors Network which dedicates their mission to Save Lives, Improve Care and Empower Survivors.
+You can choose any day during the month of May to complete your walk/run/cycle/roll.
 Learn more

 TSN Virtual Support Group

-This Month's Topic: "Celebrating Trauma Survivors" Virtual Support groups are free, 90 minute online groups to support survivors of physical injury.
+This Month's Topic: "Hitting the Jackpot on the Road to Recovery" Virtual Support groups are free, 90 minute online groups to support survivors of physical injury.
 Groups are co-led by TSN Trauma Professionals and TSN Peers.
 Learn more

 Next Steps Online